Tencent/TurboTransformers/README.md

 <center>*Make transformers serving fast by adding a turbo to your inference engine!*</center>

-### Background
-Transformer is the most critical alogrithm innovation in the NLP field in recent years.
-It brings higher model accuracy while introduces more calculations.
-The efficient deployment of online Transformer-based services faces enormous challenges.
-In order to make the costly Transformer online service more efficient, the WeChat AI open-sourced a Transformer inference acceleration tool called TurboTransformers, which has the following characteristics.
 1. Supporting both Transformers Encoder and Decoder.
 2. Excellent CPU / GPU performance.
 For Intel multi-core CPU and NVIDIA GPU hardware platforms, TurboTransformers can fully utilize all levels of computing power of the hardware.
 It has achieved better performance over pytorch / tensorflow and current mainstream optimization engines (such as onnxruntime-mkldnn / onnxruntime-gpu, torch JIT, NVIDIA faster transformers) on a variety of CPU and GPU hardware.
 See the detailed benchmark results below.
 3. Tailored to the characteristics of NLP inference tasks.
 Unlike the CV task, the input dimensions of the NLP inference task always change.
 The traditional approach is zero padding or truncation to a fixed length, which introduces additional zero padding computational overhead.
 Besides, some frameworks such as onnxruntime, tensorRT, and torchlib need to preprocess the compuatation-graph according to the input size in advance for the best performance, which is not suitable for NLP tasks with varying sizes.
 TurboTransformers can support variable-length input sequence processing without preprocessing.